Hover to see how factors connect to Math Learning Environment. Then click connected factors to explore strategies related to multiple factors.

 A student's Math Learning Environment encompasses the opportunities provided by their home, school, and community that contribute to their development of math knowledge and skills.
 The experiences students have and the beliefs and attitudes toward math held by their peers, parents, and teachers can influence the development of students' math skills and Math Mindset.

 A child's Home Learning Environment is critical to the development of early math skills.
+Exposure to cognitively stimulating home environments which allow children to engage in learning within their homes supports students' cognitive growth and may mitigate the risk of ADHD.
 During the upper elementary years, students' Math Learning Environment expands to include their home, school, and community.

 Providing math tasks with high cognitive demand conveys high expectations for all students by challenging them to engage in higher-order thinking.